 Other Running Shoe Categories

 In addition to the four common types of running shoes, there are a few other categories of running shoes to keep on your radar.

 Trail running shoes: These are for runners who take long runs on varied terrain.
-Many offer traction in the heel and toe for better grip, and they are cushioned to work on smooth, rocky ground.
+Many offer traction at the heel and toe for better grip, and they are cushioned to work on smooth rocky ground.
 Nike trail running shoes have been engineered to withstand the muddiest of trails and most inclement weather.

 Running spikes: Like racing flats, running spikes are built for quick performances.
-However, track running shoes feature sharp metal or ceramic spikes screwed into the sole.
-The spikes offer the traction you need to race on a track, or dirt- and grass-heavy routes.
+However, track running shoes features sharp metal or ceramic spikes screwed into the sole.
+The spikes offer the traction you need to race on the track, or dirt- and grass-heavy routes.